AndreasKlose/CFLP-with-convex-production-costs---Problem-generator/README.md

 In the second case, an inverse cost function of type $h(u) = b/(s-u)$ is created, where s is a depot's capacity.
 The cost data is appended to the data of the linear CFLP and all output send to the terminal.

+# Requires

+Data or the data generator for the linear CFLP instances (cf. https://github.com/AndreasKlose/CFLP-Instance-Generator)